 We are required under the Equality Act 2010 to report on our Gender Pay Gap to show how large the pay gap was between our male and female employees each year.
 Our latest analysis is based on pay on 31 March 2022.

 The gender pay gap is the difference in average (or mean) hourly earnings between men and women.
 This is different to pay inequality, which compares the wages of men and women doing the same job or a job of equivalent value.

-• The ratio of women to men employed by Sirona is 9:1
+- The ratio of women to men employed by Sirona stays the same at approx..
+10:1

-• Sirona has a female chief executive and its Senior Leadership Team at the time the data was captured comprised five women and four men.
+- We have a female Chief Executive and our Senior Leadership Team at the time the data was captured comprised of 10 women and four men.